-This, matched with the notion that many businesses and other organisations – especially in regional areas – were completely underdone in terms of their strategic relationships to government, other businesses and other projects.
+This, matched with the notion that many businesses and other organizations – especially in regional areas – were completely underdone in terms of their strategic relationships to government, other businesses, and other projects.

 What was the biggest challenge when you first started out?